Subscribe to updates

 Summary

-The Children and Education Scrutiny Sub-Committee of Tower Hamlets Council is scheduled to meet on Tuesday, 3 February 2026.
-The meeting's agenda includes discussions on the Young Mayors team and an update on the Child Healthy Weight programme.
+The Children and Education Scrutiny Sub-Committee of Tower Hamlets Council was scheduled to discuss updates on the Young Mayors team and the Healthy Weight programme.
+The meeting's report pack also included information on the council's approach to child exploitation and serious youth violence, as well as corporate parenting accountability.

 Young Mayors Team

-The Sub-Committee is scheduled to receive a report on the Young Mayors team.
-This report will cover the team's leadership and engagement activities.
-It is intended to provide the Committee with an opportunity to hear directly from young people about their experiences, concerns, and aspirations, and how these are influencing the youth services in the borough.
-The Sub-Committee will be asked to note the young people's attendance and presentation and provide any further comments and feedback.
+The Sub-Committee was scheduled to receive a report on the Young Mayors team, focusing on its leadership and engagement activities.
+This report was intended to provide the Committee with an opportunity to hear directly from young people about their experiences, concerns, and aspirations, and how these are informing the youth service's priorities and focus areas.
+The recommendation was for the Sub-Committee to note the young people's attendance and presentation and provide any further comments and feedback.

 Healthy Weight Update